Escalating a script in the Moderate (Legacy) screen

 De-escalating a script

-You can de-escalate scripts in the Moderate screen.
+You can de-escalate scripts in the Moderate (Legacy) screen.

 Select the relevant script in the table and select Escalate to open the Escalation dialog.